 The Nightmare Journey Is About to Begin

 Despite his ambitions, Nicolas lacks talent and success eludes him.
 He lives marginally, sponging off his sister who constantly worries about him, and surviving on the fringes of society.
-Despite his lack of talent and success, Nicolas is driven by his art and believes that if you can only get his hand on some genetically modified Meerkats he can create something worthwhile.
+Despite his lack of talent and success, Nicolas is driven by his art and believes that if he can only get his hand on some genetically modified Meerkats, he can create something worthwhile.

 Shadrach tells Nicolas how to contact Quinn but warns him of the danger and especially warns him not to make any deals with Quinn, something which of course Nicolas will predictably ignore.
 Nicolas goes to meet Quinn and discovers that Quinn has turned himself into his own Living Art, sitting behind a desk which is also Quinn, having modified himself in the most extreme way to have grown into not only the desk but the chair, the person sitting in it, and other office equipment.

 It turns out that Quinn has no Meerkats for sale, but he is willing to make a deal with Nicolas to help him with his Living Art.
 Ignoring Shadrach’s warning, Nicolas makes a deal to serve Quinn, which of course amounts to making a deal with the devil.
 As he utters his consent, Quinn’s other creatures come out of their cages and recesses in the walls and take Nicolas into Quinn’s bioengineered hell.